zgjsxx/AWS-SAA/Outline.md

 By default, a default subnet is a public subnet, because the main route table sends the subnet's traffic that is destined for the internet to the internet gateway.
 So the instances that you launch into a default subnet receive both a public IP address and a private IP address.

+**VPC Peering**

+- Can connect one VPC to another using AWS intranet
+- Two VPCs in the same account or different account can be connected each other.
+- Do not support VPC Transitive Peering.
+(VPC A -> VPC B)& (VPC B -> VPC C)  != (VPC A->VPC C)

+**AWS PrivateLink**

+AWS PrivateLink is a highly available, scalable technology that enables you to privately connect your VPC to supported AWS services, services hosted **by other AWS accounts** (VPC endpoint services), and supported AWS Marketplace partner services.
+You do not need to use an internet gateway, NAT device, public IP address, AWS Direct Connect connection, or AWS Site-to-Site VPN connection to communicate with the service.
+Therefore, your VPC is not exposed to the public internet.

+**Interface endpoints**

+An [interface endpoint](https://docs.aws.amazon.com/vpc/latest/privatelink/vpce-interface.html)(AWS PrivateLink) is an elastic network interface with a private IP address from the IP address range of your subnet.
+It serves as an entry point for traffic destined to a service that is owned by AWS or owned by an AWS customer or partner.
+For a list of AWS services that integrate with AWS PrivateLink, see [AWS services that integrate with AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/integrated-services-vpce-list.html).

+**Gateway endpoints**

+A gateway endpoint is a gateway that is a target for a route in your route table used for traffic destined to either Amazon S3 or DynamoDB.

+There is no charge for using gateway endpoints.